Glaresis

-Glaresis is a genus of beetles, sometimes called "Enigmatic scarab beetles", in its own family, the Glaresidae.
+Glaresis is a genus of beetles, sometimes called "Enigmatic scarab beetles", in its own family, Glaresidae.
 It is closely related to, and was formerly included in, the family Scarabaeidae.
 Although its members occur in arid and sandy areas worldwide (except Australia), only the nocturnal adults have ever been collected (typically at lights), and both the larvae and biology of Glaresis are as yet unknown.
 Due to their narrow habitat associations, a great number of these species occur in extremely limited geographic areas, and are accordingly imperiled by habitat destruction.

 These beetles are small, 2.5–6 mm long, and have the stocky appearance typical of fossorial scarabs, with short, heavy, spurred legs.
 Color ranges from tan to dark brown, and the back is covered with short setae.

 Efforts to raise glaresids in the laboratory were undertaken in the 1980s by C. H. Scholtz and others, but were unsuccessful.